 Of course selfcare and selflove is at the heart of sobriety, most people when they are drinking too much, don’t have a strong self esteem, they often find it difficult to sit with their feelings, we have had years of just ‘numbing out’ with alcohol rather than , as one of my contributors Karla McKlaren says …embracing all of our emotions.

-There is lots in this book about self love, its the key, and of course I’d say if you haven’t already, Question your relationship with alcohol!
+There is lots in Happy Healthy sober about self love, its the key, and of course I’d say if you haven’t already, Question your relationship with alcohol!

 The opposite of addiction is connection